CIA nominee Gina Haspel faces uphill confirmation battle

 “My chief of staff drafted a cable approving the action that we had been trying to accomplish for so long,” he wrote.
 “The cable left nothing to chance.
 It even told them how to get rid of the tapes.
 They were to use an industrial-strength shredder to do the deed.”

-He added, “I was not depriving anyone of information about what was done or what was said, I was just getting rid of some ugly visuals that could put the lives of my people at risk.
-I took a deep breath of weary satisfaction and hit Send," he wrote.
+He added: “I was not depriving anyone of information about what was done or what was said, I was just getting rid of some ugly visuals that could put the lives of my people at risk.
+I took a deep breath of weary satisfaction and hit Send."

 Senate investigators disagreed, believing the decision amounted to a cover-up of important evidence.